Where to Eat, Stay, Play, and Explore in this Mountain State Town

 If you’ve heard of Berkeley Springs, West Virginia, you may know that it’s home to America’s First Spa.
 People have visited for centuries to “take the waters” and reap the healing benefits of the area’s mineral springs.
 But beyond the springs, there is so much more here to explore.
 So if a weekend of hiking, mountain biking, stargazing, and warm springs soaking is your kind of getaway, an escape to Berkeley Springs is calling you.

-Getting To & Around Berkeley Springs
+How Can I Get To & Around Berkeley Springs?

 Fun Fact: Berkeley Springs was George Washington’s favorite getaway which tracks because it’s less than two hours from Washington, DC (and Baltimore, Maryland).
-Located in West Virginia’s Eastern Panhandle, it’s also just a few hours away from many other mid-Atlantic cities including Pittsburgh, Pennsylvania (2.5 hours) and Richmond, Virginia (3ish hours).
+Located in West Virginia’s Eastern Panhandle, it’s also just a few hours away from many other mid-Atlantic cities, including Pittsburgh, Pennsylvania (2.5 hours) and Richmond, Virginia (3ish hours).
 This historic town sits in Morgan County and is bordered by the Cacapon and Potomac Rivers.
 On a clear day, you can see four states from some of its overlooks: Maryland, Virginia, Pennsylvania, and of course, West Virginia.

 It’s downtown area, formally named Bath, is super walkable.
 However, public transportation is limited in the area, so you’ll need a car to get to and around many of the destinations we’re highlighting below.
 So, without further ado…